peteraritchie/NamingThings/notes/adjective-suffixes.md

 - -ous: full of a certain quality
 - -y: having the characteristics of something
 - -ish: similar to a certain quality
+- -ing: having a state or condition.
+Usually describes an action that is happening or has just happened.